gsidhu/buzee-tauri/logbook.md

 ## - Add ignore paths to indexing functions.
 Put {app_directory}/temp_output.txt in it.
 ## - Figure out how to make AltGr work same as Alt on Windows.

+- Fixed edge case when setting empty global shortcut.
+Or setting both modifier keys as the same.
+Showing error as well.
 - Tested global shortcut setting UI on Windows.
 Works.
 - Using modified textra binary.
 Set the activation policy to accessory.
 Now extra app icon does not show up.
 [Discussion here](https://discord.com/channels/616186924390023171/1230776346767003678/1231205322845196288)
 - Add UI for setting global shortcut.
 Works on Mac.
 Windows needs to be tested.